FAQs | Applications

 What is the Application | Selection | Orientation timeline?

-How many Salzburg Fellows and Scholars will be selected this year?
+How many Salzburg Fellows and Scholars will be selected?

-This year, we are expecting to send 8-10 Fellows and 8-10 Scholars to Salzburg.
-We may select more or less than that, however, based on the number of qualified applicants we receive and the amount of funding available.
+This year, we are expecting to send 8-10 Fellows and 12-15 Scholars to Salzburg.
+We may select more or less than that, however, based on the number of qualified applicants and the amount of financial support available.

-What is the required commitment for those selected to be Fellows and Scholars?
+What is the required commitment by Fellows and Scholars?

-Fellows and Scholars are required to fulfill an 18-month commitment, from Spring 2015-Spring 2016.
-They will participate in orientation meetings and activities in the Spring 2015 semester to prepare for their trip to Salzburg, attend a Global Citizenship Program at the Salzburg Global Seminar in Summer 2015, participate in meetings with other Fellows and Scholars during Fall 2015 to help plan and organize projects for globalizing the university, and work on those projects throughout the 2015-2016 academic year.
-We expect to see tangible results from those projects by end of your formal commitment in Spring 2016.
+Fellows and Scholars are expected to fulfill an 18-month commitment, from Spring 2016-Spring 2017.
+They will participate in orientation meetings and activities in the Spring 2016 semester to prepare for their trip to Salzburg, attend a Global Citizenship Program at the Salzburg Global Seminar in Summer 2016, participate in meetings with other Fellows and Scholars during Fall 2016 to help plan and organize projects for globalizing the university, and work on those projects throughout the 2016-2017 academic year.
+We expect to see tangible results from those projects by end of your formal commitment in Spring 2017.
 However, many Fellows and Scholars continue working to help globalize SJSU beyond their required 18 months of service.

 What is the typical structure of a GCP Session?